octaform/octaform/README.md

 ```

 ## `Octaform.validator`
-Validator returns an object that able you to access all validations previously defined in the `.add` method
+Validator returns an object where you can access all validations previously defined in the `.add` method

 ## `Octaform.validator.add()`
-The `.add` is used to define the validation that is used by schema.
-This method is wait as parameter an `Array[Object]` or `Object`.
+The `.add` is used to define the validation that is used by the schema.
+This method awaits a parameter as `Array[Object]` or `Object`.
 Follow the example below:

 Create a validation file `(e.g. email.validation.js)`: